hl-xu/mygit/readme.txt

 Git is a distributed version controll system
 Git is a free sofrwar
 ee
-e distributed under the gpl
+edistributed under the gpl

+track of changes